 Students follow a linear pattern influenced by the needs of other class members and the teacher's planning.

-Teachers work in one school.
+Conventional teachers work in only one school.

 Students participate from a variety of locations and may "attend" multiple learning institutions and/or their local school.